 Example spousal support ranges for parties earning $120,000 and $28,000 who share parenting of one child:

 The Spousal Support Advisory Guidelines (“SSAGs”) are a reference tool for determining what spousal support may look like, but they are not mandatory nor legislated.
-There is a range of support that is produced through the SSAGs, and the choice of where on the range spousal support will be paid is determined through considering the factors described above.
+There is a range of support that is produced through the SSAGs, and the choice of where on the range spousal support will be paid is determined by considering the factors described above.
 We have also developed a spousal support calculator that you can use to estimate spousal support.
 However, you should speak with a family lawyer to discuss the support that may be payable in your situation.

 Here's a simplified property division table:

 Our team of queer and allied family lawyers can help you to determine the best course of action to take.
 In most cases, we strongly encourage negotiation and mediation to reach a settlement that is then incorporated into a formal Separation Agreement.
 However, there are times where court intervention is necessary and our team has experienced litigators ready to seek an appropriate Order from the Court.

 There is nothing in the legislation that prevents one person from having more than one legal partner.
 In Alberta, un-married partners receive the title of adult interdependent partner (after the legislated requirements are all met, of course).
 What this means is that you can have a spouse to whom you are married and also have an adult interdependent partner to whom you are not married (without limitation on the number).